Brian Miser

-Peru native Brian Miser, also known as The Human Fuse, is a self-taught human cannonball.
+Peru, Indiana native Brian Miser, also known as The Human Fuse, is a self-taught human cannonball.
 Featured on the 14th season of America's Got Talent. and a Guinness World Record holder, Miser is an American circus performer.
 Most commonly recognised for his headlining act at Ringling Bros.
 Barnum & Bailey Circus, during his touring career.
 Miser has appeared nationally on Conan O'Brien, David Letterman (twice), Huffington Post and CBS radio over the course of his career thus far.
 His historic Las Vegas stunt closed down the famous strip and catapulted Miser into the spotlight across the United States.

 Early life

 Growing up Peru, Indiana in the 'circus capital of the world', Miser entered the world of circus at the age of eight years old.
 His life of circus began with his aptitude for trampolining.
 Performing in the local amateur circus provided a younger Miser with the opportunity to develop his passion for the circus.

 After graduating high school, Miser went to an amusement park, performing trampoline, and learnt flying trapeze there.
 Following this, he and one of his brothers joined Ringling Bros.
 Barnum & Bailey Circus as flying trapeze artists.